salvadorlab/mbovpan/README.md

 ```

-We encourage the user to add the 'mbovpan' directory to the PATH variable
+We encourage the user to add the 'mbovpan' directory to the PATH variable.
+This makes running the pipeline much easier.

 ```
 #if NOT in the directory, give the absolute path